xdarkleonx/myPetProject/README.md

-This is some part of my pet project to introduce my code skills.
-App not tested, possibly bugs.
+This is some part of my pet project.